highlightjs/highlight.js/docs/mode-reference.rst

 Regular expression starting a mode.
 For example a single quote for strings or two forward slashes for C-style comments.
 If absent, ``begin`` defaults to a regexp that matches anything, so the mode starts immediately.

 This may also be an array.
-See beginScope.
+See :ref:`beginScope`.

+.. _beginScope:

 beginScope
 ^^^^^^^^^^

+.. versionadded:: 11.0

 - **type**: scope
 - **type**: numeric index of scopes (when ``begin`` is an array)